thegrumpys/odop/docs/Help/feasibility.md

  amount.
 The search is programmed to stop when very close to a feasible solution because it is possible for it to move ever closer to feasibility without actually achieving it for an unreasonable amount of time.
-The OBJMIN internal variable controls the stop  vs.  continue decision.
-Use LIST INTERNAL and SET OBJMIN xxxxx to control it.
+The OBJMIN preference setting  controls the stop  vs.  continue decision.
+Use the File : Preferences menu item to control it.

-ZM
  When search terminates with a strictly feasible solution (i.e.  OBJ = 0.0), the resulting solution point is only one of many possible solution points.
  The entire collection of feasible solution points is referred to as a